Battle of Kulikovo: Background

 The open conflict between Dmitry and Mamai began in 1374, the exact reasons are unknown.
 It is believed that the illegitimacy of the puppet khans of Mamai was by that time too obvious, and he demanded more and more money, as he lost the war for the throne of the Golden Horde.
-In the following years the Tatars raided Dmitry's allies and the Moscow troops made campaign against Tatars over the Oka River in 1376 and seized the city Bolghar in 1377.
-In the same year "Mamai's tatars" defeated the army of Nizhny Novgorodl with an auxiliary detachment left by Dmitry at the Battle on Pyana River.
+In the following years the Tatars raided Dmitry's allies and the Moscow troops made a campaign against Tatars over the Oka River in 1376 and seized the city Bolghar in 1377.
+In the same year "Mamai's tatars" defeated the army of Nizhny Novgorod with an auxiliary detachment left by Dmitry at the Battle on Pyana River.
 The Tatars then began to raid Nizhniy Novgorod and Ryazan.

-Mamai continued attempts to re-affirm his control over the tributary lands of the Golden Horde.
-In 1378, he sent forces led by the warlord Murza Begich to ensure Prince Dmitri's obedience, but this army suffered crushing defeat at the Battle of the Vozha River.
+Mamai continued attempts to reaffirm his control over the tributary lands of the Golden Horde.
+In 1378, he sent forces led by the warlord Murza Begich to ensure Prince Dmitri's obedience, but this army suffered a crushing defeat at the Battle of the Vozha River.
 Meanwhile, another khan, Tokhtamysh, seized power in the eastern part of the Golden Horde.
 He enjoyed the support of Tamerlane and was ready to unite the entire Horde under his rule.
 In 1380, despite the threat from Tokhtamysh, Mamai chose to personally lead his army against the forces of Moscow.
-In preparation for the invasion, he entered into an alliance with Prince Jogaila of Lithuania.
+In preparation for the invasion, he allied with Prince Jogaila of Lithuania.
 Ryazan Prince Oleg was defeated by Mamai in 1378 (and his capital was burnt), he had no strength to resist Mamai, and Ryazan's relationship with Moscow had long been hostile.
 Therefore, in the campaign of 1380 Oleg took the side of Mamai, although this fact is sometimes challenged.
 Mamai camped his army on the bank of the Don River, waiting for the arrival of his allies.